Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 - Depression8

-Individuals with these personality traits may be more at risk because Adderall can potentially satisfy their desire for a thrill, and offer them a change in their attention level, mood, or confidence with social involvement.
+Individuals with these behavioral traits may be more at risk because Adderall use may satisfy their desire for a thrill and offer them a change in their attention level, mood or confidence, especially in social interactions.

-Beyond young adults and college students, Adderall misuse has been highly noted among those with a lifelong history of non-medical prescription drug use.
-Additionally, those at risk of developing an addiction to Adderall also have a history of addiction to alcohol, cannabis, or other recreational drugs.6
+Beyond young adults and college students, Adderall misuse has been noted among those with a lifelong history of non-medical prescription drug use.
+Additionally, those at risk of developing an addiction to Adderall may also have a history of addiction to alcohol, cannabis or other recreational drugs.6

 Adderall Overdose

-Adderall is a drug with a higher risk of potential overdose, especially among those who are abusing Adderall.
+Adderall is a drug that carries a risk of overdose, especially among those who are abusing it.
 An overdose is a life-threatening situation and should always be managed by a medical professional.
-Treatment options are available to limit any potential damage and to save the life of the individual who overdosed.
-Please call 911 if you suspect you or a loved one have overdosed on Adderall.
+Call 911 if you suspect you or a loved one is experiencing an Adderall overdose.

 Signs of an Adderall overdose include:11